+D. Reporting

-D. Reporting of Monitoring Results Monitoring results must be reported on a Discharge Monitoring Report (DMR) EPA form 3320-1.
-Monitoring results must be submitted in either electronic or paper format and be postmarked no later than the 28th day of the month following the end of the monitoring period.
-If no discharge occurs during the reporting period, "No Discharge" must be reported on the report form.
-Legible copies of these, and all other reports required herein, must be signed and certified in accordance with Part IV.G.
-"Signatory Requirements" of this permit and submitted to DEQ at the following address:
+Monitoring results must be reported within a Discharge Monitoring Report (DMR).
+Monitoring results must be submitted electronically (NetDMR web-based application) no later than the 28th day of the month following the end of the monitoring period.
+If no discharge occurs during the entire reporting period, "No Discharge" must be reported within the respective DMR.
+Monitoring reports must be electronically signed and certified in accordance with Part IV.G.
+"Signatory Requirements" of this permit.